pads/isomorphic-js/README.md

 - [Webpack](http://webpack.github.io/) to package the server JS code to also be used on the client.
 - [SuperAgent](https://github.com/visionmedia/superagent) to communicate with the API from both client and server.

-# Todo

-- Make a useful app using CRUD operations.
-- Refactor.

 # Setup

 You'll need to have [Node.JS](http://nodejs.org/download/) and a running